mnbroatch/react-dialogue-tree/README.md

 **scripts** - The custom scripts object passed to DialogueTree (defaults to an empty object) **goToNode** - If you're hiding the choices section (via an empty `choices` array in a dialogue node), you'll want a way to continue the dialogue.
 The **goToNode** function should be called with a choice node (an object with a `then` property pointing to the dialogue node to jump to).
 **isInHistory** - This boolean tells you whether the node is the current node or if it is being rendered in the dialogue history.
 **chosenChoice** - This is the choice node that was chosen when this dialogue node was the current node.
-If it is active now, this prop will be `undefined`.
+This is how you determine whether a node is the current node or in the history-- only nodes in the history will have a chosenChoice.

+#### Start somewhere other than "root"

+If you want the dialogue to start on a node other than "root", use the "startAt" string prop to specify another root-level dialogue node.

+    const myDialogue = {
+      "myStartingNode": {
+        "text": "hello world"
+      }
+    }

+    // ...

+    <DialogueTree
+      dialogue={myDialogue}
+      startAt={'myStartingNode'}
+    />